 Here is the TV archives page for "Adventures of Chich" (which does mention Tom):

-Although John Conway's years at the CBC are what he is most noted for, he had also continued his TV career in Ottawa.
-In 1961 John Conway performed Uncle Chichimus and Hollyhock for yet another new broadcaster, CJOH/CTV.
-Conway's puppets hosted Cartoonerville with, among others, Champ Champagne and Miss Helen.
-A new puppet friend joined the cast as well, a green felt mouth puppet named Slimey the Frog who was created for the show.
-Slimey is seen on the colour poster below.
+Although John Conway's years in Toronto at the CBC are what he is most noted for, he had continued his TV career in Ottawa when he moved there in 1961.
+As such, Conway performed Uncle Chichimus and Hollyhock for another new broadcaster, CJOH/CTV, when the station made it's debut that year.
+Conway's puppets appeared on "Cartoonerville", a program hosted by Champ Champagne and Miss Helen among others.
+A new puppet friend also joined the cast as well.
+He was a green felt mouth puppet named Slimey the Frog who was created for the show, and is seen on the colour poster below.
 The program had a very impressive run lasting six years.

 In the late 1960s John Conway retired his puppets to become a High School teacher.
 He continued on in this role throughout the 1970s until his own retirement in the late 1980s.
 He passed away in March 2003 at the age of 80.